kaltenbrau/SuddenVFOv1.2/README.md

 This amended code takes the GQRP Club Sudden VFO kit and the ocde written by Kevin Wheatley, and modifies it to enable a true multi-band HF VFO for 160-10m including all WARC bands and 60m.
 Other cosmetic improvements (IMHO!) are also made.

+Two CAD file drawings (pdf and odg format) are attached which give the locations and dimensions of the PCB front components, to aid in cutting a fascia for the PCB to sit behind, for a more professional look.
+If you are careful you can use the ruler in Word or similar and size the drawing to be a 1:1 match to the outer dimensions, then print it and stick it to your fascia as your cutting guide.

 A full list of changes is below:

     - Multiple band selection is now available.
 The VFO tuning steps now have two functions.
 A short press